Updated: Sep 14

 Extract from 'I am your Mirror' photography book by Loredana Denicola

+Then, one day I met Rina.
 I called her the violinist.
 She is my tenth stranger.

 This experience, meeting her, was a learning process for me.

-She was looking just for pictures not for a sharing human experience and relationships are made by two people.
-Energy is a spiral force that must flow between all people involved otherwise it stops circulating.
-But meeting her was a very positive experience.
-I learnt few lessons.
+She was looking just for pictures, not for a sharing human experience, and relationships are made by two people.
+Energy is a spiral force that must flow between all people involved; otherwise, it stops circulating.
+Meeting her was a very positive experience, and I learnt a few lessons.